 Hekla erupted most recently in 1991 and again in 2000.
 Volcanologists say that pressure measurements within the magma chambers under the mountain are currently higher than they were then.
 No one knows when the next eruption will occur, though it could certainly be said that circumstances are ripening!

-In the year 1159, a huge eruption hurled 7.3 cubic meters of Hekla lava into the atmosphere, cooling the climate around Europe and interfering with growing cycles.
+In the year 1159, a huge eruption hurled 7.3 cubic meters of Hekla ash into the atmosphere, cooling the climate around Europe and interfering with growing cycles.
 Traces of volcanic rock from this eruption have even been found in Scottish peat bogs.
 In the middle ages, when its catastrophic power was feared all over Europe, Hekla was often called “The Gateway to Hell” and in an English poem from the 11th century, Judas was said to be kept in Mt.
 Hekla.
 Following this, European clerks celebrated the eruptions in Hekla as they believed the eruptions to prove the existence of Hell.
 Hekla is a part of a 40 km (25 mi) long rift.
 The most active part of the rift is named Heklugjá and is 5,5 km long.
 Heklugjá is located right under the volcano itself and feeds its eruptions.

 The volcano mountain, Hekla, is also sometimes known as the “Queen of Iceland”.
 It is situated in the scenic Fjallabak mountain area.
 A hike to Hekla’s summit (1491 m) is placed on top on many bucket lists.
 The hike is best done up the Northern part of the 4 km long mountains ridge and the first known people to ascend were Eggert Ólafsson and Bjarni Pálsson in the year 1750.